Aditya9056/smush-repo/readme.txt

   <li>View advanced compression stats per-attachment and library totals.</li>
 </ul>

-Install WP Smush now and find out why it's the most popular image optimization plugin for WordPress available today with over 2.7 million downloads.
+Install Smush now and find out why it's the most popular image optimization plugin for WordPress available today with over 2.7 million downloads.
 </blockquote>

 Smush can take care of all your image compression needs, for free!

-However, if you'd like to Super Smush lossy compression, the ability to optimize image up to 32MB, and bulk smush optimization for all your images in just one-click, you can always take the next step with <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+However, if you'd like to Super Smush lossy compression, the ability to optimize image up to 32MB, and bulk smush optimization for all your images in just one-click, you can always take the next step with <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">Smush Pro</a>.

 == Frequently Asked Questions ==